IDCubed/oms-inside/PLUGIN-AUTHORING.md

 // plugin provides engine with data schema, default api routes, and
 // plugin provides settings schema (with defaults) to engine
 // plugin provides api schema to engine
-// engine adds api schema to holon
+// engine adds api schema to people
-// engine adds api customization to holon settings
+// engine adds api customization to people settings
-// engine adds default settings to holon
+// engine adds default settings to people
-// engine adds data storage to holon based on schema
+// engine adds data storage to people based on schema
 // plugin installed

 plugin provides an interface for other plugins